ouob123/ouob123/README.md

 -->

 ## :raising_hand: About Me
-:school: I majored in IT Engineering, Sookmyung Women's University
+:school: I majored in IT Engineering, Sookmyung Women's University <br>
-:computer: I have a interest in server development.
+:computer: I have a interest in server development. <br>
-:pencil: Recently, I've been studying Spring.
+:pencil: Recently, I've been studying Spring. <br>

 ## :gem: Tech Stack
 Language